illuminatedpast/csun-sca-processing/02-processing/02-06-description/index.md

 The terms, conditions, and length of any restrictions must be included in the finding guide for each collection.

 #### Conditions Governing Use *REQUIRED*
-Use the department’s copyright statement::\SpecialCollectionsArchives\Administrative\Copyright statements\CSUN Copyright Statements.docx
+Use the department's copyright statement::\SpecialCollectionsArchives\Administrative\Copyright statements\CSUN Copyright Statements.docx

 #### Processing Information *REQUIRED*
 Include all processing archivist names as well as the year when processing was finished.
 Student Assistants may be included at the discretion of the processing archivist.
 This field is also used to note finding aid additions or revisions, including reparative description work.
 When recording reparative description work, identify major changes made throughout the finding aid.
 When new additions are made, include the year processing was completed and a brief description of the addition.
 This field is published on OAC, unlike the Revision Statement.